 University Studies refers to students who register for a BDM course on a one-off basis without registering for either the BDM degree or for the Advanced Certificate in Return to Work (ACRTW).
-This option provides a part-time pathway for students who want to gain an introduction to disability management or an understanding of a particular area of disability management or human resources without enrolling in the BDM degree program.
-Subject to the regulations regarding Designated Time-Sensitive Courses, all BDM courses can be used for credit towards the BDM degree.
+This option provides a part-time pathway for students who want to gain an introduction to disability management or an understanding of a particular area of disability management or human resources without enrolling in a the BDM or ACRTW program.
+Subject to the regulations regarding Designated Time-Sensitive Courses, courses taken can be used for credit towards the BDM degree or ACRTW, in accordance with program requirements.

-Prior to the 2020-2021 Academic year, students were only permitted to complete up to three BDM courses before being required to register in the BDM or the ACRTW.
+before being required to register in the BDM or ACRTW program.

-As of the 2020-2021 Academic year, the requirement that University Studies students register in the BDM or the ACRTW after taking a maximum of three BDM courses has been removed.
+As of the 2020-2021 Academic year, the requirement that University Studies students register in the BDM or the ACRTW program after taking a maximum of three BDM courses has been removed.
 University Studies students may complete as many BDM courses as they wish without registration in another program.